hasibi/EntityLinkingRetrieval-ELR/README.md

 python -m nordlys.elr.retrieval_elr <model_name>
 ```
 Using this command, the retrieval results are computed based on the recommended parameters in the paper.
-For detailed description and setting different parameters read the help using this command `python -m nordlys.elr.retrieval_elr -h`.
+For detailed descriptions and setting different parameters read the help using this command `python -m nordlys.elr.retrieval_elr -h`.

 ## Code